JEJALANAGAVAMSHI/JEJALANAGAVAMSHI/README.md

 🚀 Skills: Good at logical reasoning, Python, and Web development.

-💼 Experience: Intern at LetsGrowMore(LGM).
+💼 Experience: •Intern in Python at InternPe.
+•Intern in Web development at LetsGrowMore(LGM).

 📫 Contact: Email : nagavamshi8211@gmail.com | Linkedin : https://www.linkedin.com/in/jejala-nagavamshi-a11519240/